zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Sat 27 Jul 2019 09:36:00 PM Beijing`]
+1. Made the local work now.
+Next to move on to the streaming over the router.
+It should last longer than local streaming.

 [`Sun 21 Jul 2019 02:25:01 PM Beijing`]
 1. Coding is fun and debugging is painful. ...